semantic-release/docker-gitbox/README.md

 ---------------------------
 **Setup client to use empty repository via https**

-*Note: This example assumes you have created a empty repository (as show above) named "myrepo.git".
+*Note: This example assumes you have created a empty repository (as show above) named `myrepo.git`.
 This is intended to be executed from your git client's command line inside a directory you wish to store the repository locally.
 See [Getting Started - Git Basics.](https://git-scm.com/book/en/v2/Getting-Started-Git-Basics)*

 From your git client cli: